Honda Elite: Elite 125/150

 The Honda Elite CH125/CH150 was ridden on screen by Linda Hamilton in the 1984 sci-fi thriller movie The Terminator.
 At around this same time, musicians Adam Ant and Grace Jones appeared in a series of television commercials promoting the Elite.

 Elite E

 The 49 cc Honda Elite E was launched in the late 1980s.
 The Elite E shares the fixed-ratio transmission with its cousin the Honda Spree, rather than the CVT of the standard Elite and Dio models.

-Elite ES
+Elite ES (SB50)

+In 1988, Honda launched the SB50 as a successor to the Spree (NQ50), which was quite popular at the time.
+Although the SB50 shares some design elements with the larger Elite SR/LX (SA50) scooter, which was also released in 1988, the two models are almost entirely distinct.
+Despite the similar appearance, the SB50 is considerably smaller than the Elite SR/LX, and its body panels are not interchangeable.
+Furthermore, the SB50 features a distinct engine, frame, suspension, and other components, combining elements of Honda's Spree engine with a miniaturized version of the Elite SR/LX style.